CosmoStat/shapepipe/docs/source/pipeline_tutorial.md

 ## Paste catalogues

-The last real processing step,
+The last real processing step is
 ```bash
 job_sp TILE_ID -j 64
 ```
-which pastes previously obtained information into a _final_ shape catalogue via `make_cat`.
+This task first merges the `NJOB` parallel `ngmix` output files from the previous step into one output file.
+Then, previously obtained information are pasted into a _final_ shape catalogue via `make_cat`.
-This includes galaxy detection and basic measurement parameters, the PSF model at galaxy positions, the spread-model classification, and the shape measurement.
+Included are galaxy detection and basic measurement parameters, the PSF model at galaxy positions, the spread-model classification, and the shape measurement.

+Two output directories are created.
-The output directory for this task is `run_sp_Ms` for the `merge_sep` run.
+The first one is `run_sp_Ms` for the `merge_sep` run.
+The second is `run_sp_Mc` for the `make_cat` task; the name is the same for both the `MCCD` and `PSFEx` PSF model.

 ## Upload results